What is Upper Airway Resistance Syndrome?

 What is Upper Airway Resistance Syndrome and why haven’t I heard about it?

 While everyone is familiar with snoring and most of us know of OSA, not everyone has heard of UARS.
-The reason is because UARS was only recently identified by Stanford University and is often missed by physicians.
+The reason is that UARS was only recently identified by Stanford University and is often missed by physicians.

 As the name implies, UARS is a syndrome that involves resistance in breathing within the upper airway.
 This resistance is caused by an airway that has become narrow and does not allow air to travel past it freely.
 Narrowing of the airway is often caused by aging and excessive body fat although some patients who experience UARS are not overweight.
 While this resistance will not show reduced levels of blood oxygen during a sleep study, the reduced breathing will arouse their brain while sleeping which does not allow for a restful night sleep and the body never fully recovers.
 Those with UARS will experience symptoms similar to those with OSA such as feeling tired even after getting 8 or more hours of sleep, difficulty concentrating, and frequent arousal during sleep.